vanishedbydefa/SystemFlooder/config.md

 | 1        | Move all data to a folder named 'desktop_<random>' (risk) |
 | 2        | Move all data to a pseudo hidden place within the filesystem (risk)|
 | 3        | Delete all the data (unsafe)|

+### desktop_content_path
+Sepcify a path where to store the desktops content.
+The specified path is only used when you select `2` for handle_desktop_content.
+The default path is `C:\Windows\Boot` in case your entered path isn't valid.

 ### threads
 Threads decide how much folder are filled with images in parallel.